er1czz/HPC/README.md

 <b>Situation</b>:
 - Assembled automobiles need to be tested to ensure the safety and reliability.
-- Testing is a time-consuming process
+- Testing is a time-consuming process.
-- Different cars have different configurations/features
+- Different cars have different configurations/features.

 <b>Task</b>: how to cut the testing time using a algorithmic approach?

 <b>Action</b>: using regression models to identify key features that affect the testing time.

-<b>Results</b>: regression models were applied to analyze the correlation between features and testing time
+<b>Results</b>: regression models were applied to analyze the correlation between features and testing time.

 <b>Takeaways</b>:
 - Key features were identified.
 Effort should be prioritized on optimizing those key features.